Chart Color Schemes

 Employment

-Professional & technical services show lower representation at 7.4% versus the regional average of 11.1%.
-Between June 2024 and June 2025, employment levels increased by 2.2%, labour force increased by 1.6%, causing the unemployment rate to fall by 0.6 percentage points in Conder.
-In contrast, ACT saw employment grow by 1.9%, labour force expand by 1.6%, and unemployment fall by 0.3 percentage points during the same period.
-As of Sep-25, ACT employment contracted by 0.33% (losing 1,480 jobs), with the state unemployment rate at 4.2%.
-National forecasts from Jobs and Skills Australia project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Conder's employment mix suggests local growth of approximately 6.3%% over five years and 12.9% over ten years, based on simple weighting extrapolation for illustrative purposes.
+The professional & technical sector is under-represented at 7.4%, compared to 11.1% in Australian Capital Territory.
+Employment opportunities appear limited locally, with a lower Census working population vs resident population count.
+Between June 2024 and June 2025, employment levels increased by 2.2% and labour force increased by 1.6%, reducing the unemployment rate by 0.6 percentage points.
+National employment forecasts from Jobs and Skills Australia (May 2025) project a 6.6% increase over five years and 13.7% over ten years.
+Applying these projections to Conder's employment mix suggests local growth of approximately 6.3% over five years and 12.9% over ten years, though this is a simplified extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment